 Research Ethics and Integrity at the School of Engineering

 The Principal Investigator (PI) of the research project must ensure that the proposed research (along with the research carried out by any collaborators) complies with the Research Ethics and Integrity policies set out by the University and funders.
-See the section below, "Ethical Concerns."
+This requires, as a minimum, considering the following questions:

 • Does your research include human or animal subjects?